TERREMEMBER/znbase/docs/content/v2.2/api/ysql/commands/ddl_alter_table.md

 #### Deferrable constraints

 Constraints can be deferred using the `DEFERRABLE` clause.
-Currently, only foreign key constraints can be deferred in YugabyteDB.
+Currently, only foreign key constraints can be deferred in ZNbaseDB.
 A constraint that is not deferrable will be checked after every row within a statement.
 In the case of deferrable constraints, the checking of the constraint can be postponed until the end of the transaction.